List of Fast & Furious characters: Sefina Hobbs

 Sefina "Mama" Hobbs (Lori Pelenise Tuisano) is the mother of titular character, Luke Hobbs, mechanic, Jonah Hobbs, and of numerous other sons; she is the undisputed matriarch of the Hobbs extended-family, armed with her voice and her slipper.
 Native to Samoa, she raised all of her son by herself until their father (her husband(?)), a criminal, showed-up and roped them into a life of crime, only really interested in them as a new criminal crew, with no qualms over their safety.
-After Luke, her eldest son, turned their father in to the law, and left Samoa, Sefina Hobbs didn't see her eldest son again for 25-years before the events of Hobbs and Shaw, finally getting to meet Sam Hobbs, her granddaughter by Luke.
+After Luke, her eldest son, turned their father in to the law, and left Samoa, Sefina Hobbs did not see her eldest son again for 25-years before the events of Hobbs & Shaw, finally getting to meet Sam Hobbs, her granddaughter by Luke.
 While Sefina Hobbs is big on the sanctity of family, she clearly approved of Luke turning her husband in, as he was dragging them into increasingly bigger and more dangerous jobs.
-She's also against guns, both because they have been used to kill members of her family in the past, AND because she's of the opinion that it "doesn't take a real man to pull a trigger".
+She is also against guns, both because they have been used to kill members of her family in the past, and because she is of the opinion that it "doesn't take a real man to pull a trigger".